 The research program of Peter C. Amadio, M.D., focuses on the role of fibrosis in human health and disease.
 Dr. Amadio's current research addresses the causes and prevention of fibrosis in two tissues: flexor tendons, where post-traumatic fibrosis impairs tendon function, and degenerative tendinopathy is also common; and the synovium within the carpal tunnel, where fibrosis leads to the most common hand surgery condition, carpal tunnel syndrome.

 - Wolff's law of soft tissue.
-The effect of loading on wound healing and soft tissue material properties.
+Wolff's law of soft tissue addresses the effect of loading on wound healing and soft tissue material properties.
 In tendon, this especially affects the nature of the rehabilitation protocol, timing of initiation of motion, and timing and gradation of loading of the repair.

-Dr. Amadio's research also investigated the fixation of lubricating substances such as hyaluronan and lubricin on the surface of tendon repairs and tendon grafts.
+Tissue engineering.
 Dr. Amadio's laboratory is currently investigating the effect of tissue engineering strategies on tendon healing and the reduction of adhesions.
 To accomplish this, he and his team are incorporating a bone marrow stromal cell-seeded and cytokine-augmented collagen patch into the repair site of their animal model in vitro.
-They are also investigating the effects of the tendon patch with surface modification on tendon repair in vivo.
+The team is also investigating the effects of a tendon patch with surface modification on tendon repair in vivo.